ibm-cloud-docs/apiconnect/ri-mng-users.md

 | Administrator     | Platform: Administrator            | Full control of the service instance                                                                   |
 {: caption="Table 1.
 Mapping {{site.data.keyword.apiconnect_short}} jobs to IAM roles" caption-side="top"}

-IAM provides roles for both the platform (the service instance itself) and the service (the product features provided in the service instance). {{site.data.keyword.apiconnect_short}} administrators and API administrators perform tasks that use the platform roles; for example, provisioning a service instance and managing user access to it.
+The IAM service provides roles for both the "platform" (the Reserved instance itself) and the "service" (the product features provided in the Reserved instance). {{site.data.keyword.apiconnect_short}} administrators and API administrators perform tasks that use the platform roles; for example, provisioning a service instance and managing user access to it.
 Other users perform tasks that use the service roles; for example, creating an API or viewing event analytics.

-Table 1 suggests IAM roles for typical {{site.data.keyword.apiconnect_short}} jobs.
-For a complete list of the IAM roles and how they are used in {{site.data.keyword.apiconnect_short}}, see [Managing access](/docs/apiconnect?topic=apiconnect-iam).
-{: note}

 ### Create access groups in IAM
 {: #access-create-group_ri-mng-users}

 In IAM, an access group contains a set of users that are assigned to the same access roles for the same {{site.data.keyword.cloud_notm}} resource.
-For your purposes, each access group represents a provider organization and should be assigned to the appropriate access roles for those users.
+For your purposes, each access group represents a provider organization and should be assigned to the appropriate access roles for that provider organization.

 1. [Log in](https://cloud.ibm.com/login/){: external} to {{site.data.keyword.cloud_notm}}.